Malware analysis keeping you safe from the potential threats

-As Static analysis does not run the code, sophisticated malware run time behaviour can go undetected.
+As Static analysis does not run the code, sophisticated malware run-time behaviour can go undetected.

 Dynamic Analysis- Dynamic malware analysis executes the suspected code in a controlled environment called Sandbox.
-This enables the professionals to observe the malicious software in action without the fear of outbreak, infecting the entire enterprise network.
+This enables the professionals to observe the malicious software in action without the fear of an outbreak, infecting the entire enterprise network.

 This type of analysis enables the threat hunters and incident responders to uncover the true nature of the malware with deeper visibility.
-One of the biggest advantages of using sandbox is the reduced time for reverse engineering to discover the malicious code.
+One of the biggest advantages of using a sandbox is the reduced time for reverse engineering to discover the malicious code.